 James conducted the National Children’s Choir of Great Britain for 11 years, was Director of Canoldir Male Choir for 17 years, as well as touring extensively and conducting some of the world’s leading children’s choirs.

 He is Musical Director of The Midlands Hospitals’ Choir; The Phoenix Singers, Bourneville; Cantores Beati Chamber choir and Rhos Male Voice Choir, one of the most successful and famous of the Welsh choirs.
-Guilsfield Singers was delighted to welcome James as our President in 2024, and now as our Associate Musical Director in 2025.
+Guilsfield Singers was delighted to welcome James as our President in 2024, and now as our Associate Musical Director since 2025.

 We welcome invitations to sing at local events, in Remembrance Services or private celebrations, weddings or funerals.